 The state of Goa is certainly blessed with amazing geographic location along with variety in culture and architecture.
 The state was once a Portuguese colony and still has many beautiful reminiscent of the Portuguese era.
 One of such places is located in the capital city of Panjim.
-Fountainhas area, near Ourem Creek in Panjim has the Latin quarters of the Portuguese colonists.
+Fontainhas area, near Ourem Creek in Panjim, has the Latin quarters of the Portuguese colonists.
+Portuguese Architecture can thus, best be relished in Fontainhas Goa, a Portuguese Colony in Goa.
 Read more

 India is famous as the Land of Spices.
 It was for the spices that the Europeans took hell lot of effort to find a new route to India.
 The spices brought riches not only to India but also to the merchants who sold it all over the world.
 Since the time immemorial they have been a must have ingredients in the kitchens of even the best of the chefs.
 So, after visiting the Bigfoot Museum and Fonteinhas , I planned to stroll in the wild and visit a spice plantation field.
 Read more